Red Bull Motorsports

 Get a grip of those WRC tyres

-Crews have just 28 Pirelli tyres to use across the rally, from shakedown all the way to the Wolf Power Stage.
-The tyres come in a wide variety of treads and compounds, ranging from the Scorpion gravel tyres offering a soft option with a deep tread, which is a good all-round tyre, but is especially useful in damp conditions.
-The hard gravel compound is better in rounds like Sardegna with its closely-packed down gravel surfaces.
-The P-Zero is for high-grip asphalt roads and comes in three different compounds.
-And then there's the Sottozero tyres, one with an aggressive tread for grip in snowy conditions and another with 7mm studs to dig in and find grip on icy roads in Sweden and Gap at the start of Rallye Monte-Carlo.
+Since changing manufacturers in 2025, crews have just 28 Hankook tyres to use across the rally, including the shakedown.
+The tyres come in a wide variety of treads and compounds, ranging from the Dynapro gravel tyres offering a soft option with a deep tread.
+The Ventus is for high-grip asphalt roads and comes in three different compounds.
+And then there's the Winter tyres, the i*cept with an aggressive tread for grip in snowy conditions and the i*pike with studs to dig in and find grip on icy roads in Sweden and Gap at the start of Rallye Monte-Carlo.

 Part of this story